linux-kdevops/linux-modules-kpd/Documentation/driver-api/dmaengine/provider.rst

 - DMA_ASYNC_TX

-  - The device supports asynchronous memory-to-memory operations, including memcpy, memset, xor, pq, xor_val, and pq_val.
+  - Must not be set by the device, and will be set by the framework if needed

-  - This capability is automatically set by the DMA engine framework and must not be configured manually by device drivers.
+  - TODO: What is it about?

 - DMA_SLAVE